12 equilateral triangles

 An alternative prompt

-Billy Adamson, Head of Mathematics at Thurston Community College (Bury St Edmunds, UK), used this design (originally from the SMILE Wealth of Worksheets) with year 8 classes as an introduction to shapes and angles.
-He reported that the prompt led to "great exploration" (see an example below) and he "loved the energy and excitement the students displayed."
+Billy Adamson, Head of Mathematics at Thurston Community College (Bury St Edmunds, UK), used an alternative design (originally from the SMILE Wealth of Worksheets) with year 8 classes as an introduction to shapes and angles.
+He reported that the prompt led to "great exploration" and he "loved the energy and excitement the students displayed."

 Exploring the prompts